 Most of us think childcare is for babies or young infants, when in fact it includes all children of school age.
 If you’re paying for your 14-year old son or daughter to go to an after school or summer club, then you may be entitled to some childcare.
-It’s definitely worth looking into.

-Free childcareFor all three or four year olds there are free ‘early learning’ classes available.
+For all three or four year olds there are free ‘early learning’ classes available.
 Families of a low income may also be entitled to free classes for two year olds.
-If you’re currently paying for childcare you might want to consider swapping for one of these free classes, typically available at nurseries, pre-schools, and childminders.
+If you’re currently paying for childcare you should check if you are entitled to these free classes.
+They are typically available at nurseries, pre-schools, and childminders.

 You are currently entitled to 15 hours a week for at least 38 weeks, adding up to a massive 570 hours per year.
 This can be used during school term time or over the entire year.

 You give up £1,000 of your salary, which after tax and national insurance is worth about £700 in your pocket.
-You receive £1,000 of childcare vouchers meaning you’re £300 better off!
+You receive £1,000 of childcare vouchers meaning you’re £300 better off.

-It’s a good idea to contact schools, community centres and youth groups as there are usually many schemes on offer during school holidays which as well as being cheaper, would be a great thing for your kids to get involved with.
+It’s a good idea to contact schools, community centres and youth groups as there are usually many schemes on offer during school holidays.
+These can often work out to be a cheaper option.